Megalobox: First season

-Moriyama noted that an advantage he had while directing the series is that he could often draw due to his studies at a vocational school.
+Moriyama noted that an advantage he had while directing the series was that he could often draw due to his studies at a vocational school.
 During this time, Moriyama became interested in moving images rather than drawing manga and joined studio Madhouse to develop anime, inspired by their work Bobby's Neck.
-However, going from animator to director was challenging in his career but felt confident about his drawing skills.
+However, going from animator to director was challenging in his career but he felt confident about his drawing skills.
 Moriyama stated Gearless Joe and Yuri were loosely based Jo Yabuki and Rikishi respectively as he views that the rivalry of two boxers was the main event of Ashita no Joe which Megalobox adapted.
 Moriyama claims the series' message involves individualism and that people should enjoy the battles.
-However, Moriyama claims there was not a main target audience for the anime.
+However, Moriyama claims there was no main target audience for the anime.
 Fujiyoshi noted feedback to the first season was positive so he was glad to tell fans that a second season would be developed as a result.
 In choosing composers, the team found Mabanua's skills to be appealing.
-Hip hop was Moriyama's favorite type of music which inspired the soundtrack of the series which he also thought would fit the setting of presented in the narrative.
+Hip hop was Moriyama's favorite type of music which inspired the soundtrack of the series which he also thought would fit the setting presented in the narrative.

-The director's favorite work while working in the anime was coming up new ideas.
+The director's favorite work while working on anime was coming up with new ideas.
 Joe's fighting style was loosely inspired by Jake LaMotta and Naseem Hamed.
 In directing fighters, Moriyama claimed this proved to be challenging as a result of handling actions and movements.
 He says "Not all animators can draw accurate posing and there are limitations on time to pursue realistic movements.
 Due to those reasons, I was frequently in the thought process of "how should this be shot in order for the frame to look more effective".
 While drawing the storyboard, Moriyama often watched and reviewed boxing movies to be inspired.
 Several of the fights presented in the anime are inspired by the Premier Boxing Champions matches that were recommended by the scriptwriter Katsuhiko Manabe.
 Another theme besides individualism featured in the series is "for people to live"; Moriyama elaborates that there was a focus on three main characters despite Joe being the lead while also showing similarities with the cast from Ashita no Joe.